This article was updated on 4 January 2020.

 As a corollary, the actor here must be another state, since similar actions by an individual would likely be called cyber terrorism in the same way that a non-state actor who attacks a nation's physical assets is termed a terrorist, regardless of the weapon used.

 Are we engaged in cyberwar?

 Another example of warlike code is the NotPetya "mock ransomware" attack that devastated Ukrainian businesses.
-At first, this attack seemed to be a sophisticated ransomware operation — where criminals take control of an organization's network and threaten to erase or encrypt critical data unless they receive a pay-off.
-However, because NotPetya went straight to damaging systems and deleting data, rather than waiting for a pay-out or stealing data, the malware is viewed by most researchers as a weapon in the ongoing military conflict in Ukraine.
+At first, that attack seemed to be a sophisticated ransomware operation — where criminals take control of an organization's network and threaten to erase or encrypt critical data unless they receive a pay-off.
+However, because NotPetya went straight to damaging systems and deleting data, rather than waiting for a pay-out or stealing data, the malware is viewed by most researchers as a weapon in the ongoing war in Ukraine.

+Second, the use of digital networks to carry out attacks significantly threatens innovation.
+After all, the internet has been an unparalleled engine for growth.
+But real or imagined cyber threats use those same networks.
 The temptation, then, is to limit connectivity or to set up networks of walled gardens in an attempt to ensure better control or security.

 What can we do about it?

-First, it is important to have some perspective on the risk itself — most of the attacks that hurt ordinary people, institutions, firms, and organizations are motivated by crime, rather than geopolitics.
+First, it is important to have some perspective on the risk itself — most of the attacks that hurt ordinary people, companies and organizations are motivated by crime, not geopolitics.
 Therefore, supporting a trusted and safe internet goes a long way toward alleviating the worst and most common risks.

-The more that we can do to improve security generally, to stop cybercrime and thereby decrease the signal-to-noise ratio for attribution, and to work together to shape norms against using digital networks as arenas of combat, the less likely cyberwar will be.
+The more we can do to improve security generally, to stop cybercrime and thereby decrease the signal-to-noise ratio for attribution, and to work together to shape norms against using digital networks as arenas of combat, the less likely cyberwar will be.